TomasScerbak/entertainment-web-app/README.md

 ### The challenge

+IMPORTANT - TO TEST THE APP WITHOUT CREATING ACCOUNT YOU CAN LOG IN WITH

+username: zidania@test.sk
+password: zidania

 Users should be able to:

 - View the optimal layout for the app depending on their device's screen size